What/what not to eat

 Healthy Gut

 A healthy gut is essential to overall health.
-The human gut contains trillions of microorganisms collectively known as the microbiome.
+The human gut contains trillions of microorganisms collectively known as the gut microbiome.
 These microbes play a critical role in the body and are essential to health maintenance.
 The microbes help support the lining of the intestines, influencing the absorption of foods, nutrients, and even toxic compounds or harmful organisms (pathogens).
 These microbes also contribute to immune function, blood sugar control, metabolism, inflammation, weight, mood, and even cognition.

 Food Sources of Prebiotics and Probiotics